Pakistan: Extremism and Terrorism

 In 2014, the Afghan Taliban condemned as “un-Islamic” the TTP attack on a Pakistan Army-run school that killed 134 children.
 Nevertheless, the two groups cooperate in order to maintain control over the tribal regions along the Afghan-Pakistan border, and TTP has pledged its support to the Afghan Taliban in the hopes of attracting new recruits from among Taliban supporters.
 Likewise, extending some measure of goodwill to the TTP helps the Afghan Taliban maintain safe havens and sanctuaries in Pakistan, and to recruit Pakistani Pashtun tribesmen as fighters.
 (Sources: South Asia Terrorism Portal, Stanford University)

 While U.S.-led coalition forces in Afghanistan regularly conducted drone strikes on TTP commanders and fighters since the group was formed, TTP capabilities grew throughout the late 2000s and early 2010s.
 It was not until the TTP’s second emir was killed in October 2013 that the group faced its first real crisis.
 The appointment of the unpopular Maulana Fazlullah as the new commander by the TTP’s divided Shura Council led to major internal divisions and defections in 2013, 2014, and 2015.
 This internal crises coincided with a major military operation launched by Pakistan from 2014 through 2017 that killed more than 3,000 TTP fighters, according to the Pakistani military, and led to the dispersion of TTP cells across Pakistan and major relocations into Afghanistan.
 These developments played a significant role in the emergence of a new ISIS affiliate, ISIS-K, in South and Central Asia in June 2015, headed by a recently defected TTP commander.
-(Sources: United States Institute of Peace, Center for International Security and Cooperation at Stanford University, Al Jazeera, Guardian, Combating Terrorism Center at West Point, Combating Terrorism Center at West Point, Combating Terrorism Center at West Point)
+(Sources: United States Institute of Peace, Stanford University, Al Jazeera, Guardian, Combating Terrorism Center at West Point, Combating Terrorism Center at West Point, Combating Terrorism Center at West Point)

 The TTP remained weak during Fazlullah’s tenure, but his death in 2018 and succession by Noor Wali Mehsud led the group to regain much of its previous prestige and strength.
 Mehsud’s efforts culminated in a string of mergers announced in July 2020 with eight rival militant groups, including three which had defected from the TTP in 2014.
 The merger negotiations were reportedly moderated by officials from either al-Qaeda or the Haqqani network.
 Two of the merging groups were Pakistan-based al-Qaeda affiliates and two others were powerful local North Waziristan factions.
 (Sources: RUSI, Combatting Terrorism Center at West Point)